A well-constructed caselist makes all the difference in its defense.

 Resolution of symptoms

-Your cases for your specialty must come from your fellowship.
-Your office case list also must be collected from your fellowship.
+The cases for your specialty must come from your fellowship.
+Your office case list must also be collected from your fellowship.
 You can use your chief resident cases for your off-specialty list, either the GYN or the OB.

 Refer also to the above tips since you are taking your general oral board exam.